-If you’re looking for ways to continue your book group activities while our libraries are closed, or are interested in setting up a new virtual group, these websites can help:
+During the phased re-opening of libraries we are unable host any book group meetings in the library.
+If you’re looking for ways to continue your book group activities or are interested in setting up a new virtual group, these websites can help:

 - The Reading Agency - keeping your reading group active while social distancing